sourcegraph/sourcegraph-public-snapshot/src-tauri/README.md

 The tray icon is expected to be grayscale and will automatically be adjusted between light and dark modes.
 This behavior is enabled by the `iconAsTemplate` flag.

-Note that the light and dark versions of the tray icon depend on the color of the desktop wallaper, and not on the system UI light/dark theme.
+Note that the light and dark versions of the tray icon depend on the color of the desktop wallpaper, and not on the system UI light/dark theme.

 ## Where to get help or support